A Guide to a Successful Employee Onboarding Process for New Hires

 Orientation or training can help employees get up to full speed and get started quickly.
 It also provides them with access to and knowledge of the company’s operations.

-#1: Sending an offer letter
+#1: Sending an Offer Letter

 Critical goal: